General FAQs|Senate FAQs

 Why are the meetings recorded?

 Senate meetings are recorded to facilitate the creation of minutes from the meeting.
 It also creates a verbatim record of the meeting which may prove useful to faculty in the future who want to hear a discussion on a particular item or topic.
-If you miss a meeting, you can listen to it on the SSU-5 server or contact the Senate office for a CD of the meeting.
+If you miss a meeting, you can listen to it on the Scholarworks or contact the Senate office for a CD or MP3 of the meeting.

 I’m not tenured and I’m a bit concerned about what I say in the Senate, any advice?